cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 - ***Communication and organization***
 Researchers must communicate the results of their work.
 Strong writing and oral presentation skills are critical.
 I'm also looking for students who are well organized, thoughtful, and proactive about their own research and training.
 Especially in collaborative projects, it is important to communicate with me and other collaborators throughout the research process: reporting progress, asking for help, etc. We will generally use Slack and Github issues to discuss results and keep track of todo’s.

 It is important to emphasize that even if you don’t *currently* have the skills above, that doesn’t mean you can’t or shouldn’t work with me.
-If you are seriously interested in joining us, you are encouraged to invest time and energy acquiring some or more of these skills (e.g., through course projects), and then reach out to me to see if it is a good fit.
+If you are seriously interested in joining us, you are encouraged to invest time and energy acquiring some or more of these skills (e.g., through course projects, other research experiences), and then reach out to me to see if it is a good fit.

 ### Prospective PhD Students and Postdocs